 – Whosoever shall confess that Jesus is the Son of God, God abideth in him, and he in God.
 (1 John 4:15)

 The proper question to ask is, who is Paul referring to?
 Who are the whosoever?

 You might think it’s anyone and everyone but if that were so Paul would be wrong when he says there is no condemnation to those in Christ Jesus (Rom 8:1).

 Paul is not referring to anyone and everyone in general but anyone and everyone outside the kingdom.
 He is referring to those who don’t value the cross, namely, unbelievers who take communion without recognizing that Christ died for them.
 It’s not that they are unworthy – none of us is good enough – but that they are eating and drinking unworthily.
 They are not valuing what Christ has done for them.

 But what does Paul mean when he says that such a person is guilty of the body and blood of the Lord?

 An unbeliever who takes communion can no longer claim ignorance of the gospel.
 He can’t say “I didn’t know Jesus died for me” because he’s eating and drinking in commemoration of that very death.

 Someone who has never heard the gospel is ignorant and therefore capable of receiving mercy and grace.
 But someone who has heard the gospel and scorned it is guilty of the blood and body of Jesus.
 Although Judgment Day awaits every one of us, such a person has essentially brought judgment on themselves ahead of schedule.
 That is what Paul is saying in verse 29.

-It’s not that God is reaching down from heaven and smiting the scornful with the damnation stamp.
-They are damning themselves.
-They’re actually in a worse place than when they were ignorant because now they know.
-They have heard the good news of God’s grace and have hardened their hearts to it.
+It’s not that God is reaching down from heaven and smiting the scornful with the damnation stamp; they are damning themselves.
+They’re in a worse place than when they were ignorant because now they know.
+They have heard the good news of God’s grace and hardened their hearts to it.